Trần Văn Tuyên

 Trần Văn Tuyên (/vi/; 1 September 1913 – 28 October 1976) was a South Vietnamese lawyer and politician who served as a member of the lower house (House of Representatives) representing Saigon District 3 from 1971 until the collapse and surrender of South Vietnam on 30 April 1975 by President Dương Văn Minh.
 Prior, he briefly served as Deputy Prime Minister of South Vietnam in 1965 under Prime Minister Phan Huy Quát and practiced law in Saigon.
-He is also a fierce political critic of both the Ngô Đình Diệm and Nguyễn Văn Thiệu regimes.
+He was also a fierce political critic of both the Ngô Đình Diệm and Nguyễn Văn Thiệu governments.

 Biography

 He was born on 1 September 1913 in Tuyên Quang province to Trần Văn Lợi and Nguyễn Thị Ly.
 In 1929, he joined youth league of the VNQDĐ and its where he began his political activities.
 In 1943 he earned an LL.B. from the University of Indochina and shortly afterwards was arrested by the French colonial government for his involvement in anti-French activities against the colonial government.
 Later he served as an advisor to Nhất Linh, a well known Vietnamese independence writer.